What is it?

 As parents and caregivers, we expect children to learn and behave in certain ways based on their age.
 Children and youth with FASD are often at a younger age of development in a number of areas than others their age.
 If we can adjust our expectations and “think younger” for a child with FASD, it may help to reduce frustration on all sides and improve outcomes.

-It is also important to remember that people with FASD may have had more harmful childhood experiences than those without FASD (such as being exposed to domestic violence or being victims of abuse).
+It is also important to remember that people with FASD may have had more harmful childhood experiences than those without FASD (such as being exposed to domestic violence or abuse).

 One well known study found that the impact of having FASD can be reduced by: